John Entwistle: The Who

 Entwistle picked up two nicknames during his career as a musician.
 He was nicknamed "The Ox" because of his strong constitution and seeming ability to "eat, drink or do more than the rest of them".
 He was also later nicknamed "Thunderfingers".
-Bill Wyman, bass guitarist for the Rolling Stones, described him as "the quietest man in private but the loudest man on stage".
-Entwistle was one of the first to make use of Marshall stacks in an attempt to hear himself over the noise of his band members, who famously leapt and moved about on the stage, with Townshend and Keith Moon smashing their instruments on numerous occasions (Moon even used explosives in his drum kit during one television performance on the Smothers Brothers Comedy Hour).
+Bill Wyman, bassist for the Rolling Stones, described him as "the quietest man in private but the loudest man on stage".
+Entwistle was one of the first to make use of Marshall stacks in an attempt to hear himself over the noise of his band members, who famously leapt and moved about on the stage, with Townshend and Keith Moon smashing their instruments on numerous occasions (Moon even used explosives in his drum kit during one television performance on The Smothers Brothers Comedy Hour).
 Townshend later remarked that Entwistle started using Marshall amplification to hear himself over Moon's rapid-fire drumming style, and Townshend himself also had to use them just to be heard over Entwistle.
 They both continued expanding and experimenting with their rigs, until they were both using twin stacks with new experimental prototype 200 watt amps, at a time when most bands used 50–100 watt amplifiers with single cabinets.
 All of this quickly gained the Who a reputation for being "the loudest band on the planet"; they reached 126 decibels at a 1976 concert in London, listed in the Guinness Book of World Records as the loudest rock concert in history.

 The band had a strong influence at the time on their contemporaries' choice of equipment, with Cream and the Jimi Hendrix Experience both following suit.
 Although they pioneered and directly contributed to the development of the "classic" Marshall sound (at this point their equipment was being built or tweaked to their personal specifications), they only used Marshall equipment for a few years.
 Entwistle eventually switched to using a Sound City rig, with Townshend later following suit.
-Townshend points out that Jimi Hendrix, their new label mate, was influenced beyond just the band's volume.
+Townshend said that Jimi Hendrix, their new label mate, was influenced beyond just the band's volume.
 Both Entwistle and Townshend had begun experimenting with feedback from the amplifiers in the mid-1960s, and Hendrix did not begin destroying his instruments until after he had witnessed the Who's "auto-destructive art".

 Entwistle's wry and sometimes dark sense of humour clashed at times with Townshend's more introspective, intellectual work.
-Although he wrote songs on every Who album except for Quadrophenia, Entwistle was frustrated at Daltrey not allowing him to sing them himself.
+Although he wrote songs on every Who studio album except for Quadrophenia, Entwistle was frustrated at Daltrey not allowing him to sing them himself.
 As he said, "I got a couple [of songs] on per album but my problem was that I wanted to sing the songs and not let Roger sing them."
-This was a large part of the reason that he became the first member of the band to release a solo album, Smash Your Head Against the Wall (1971) which featured contributions from Keith Moon, Jerry Shirley, Vivian Stanshall, Neil Innes and the Who's roadie, Dave "Cyrano" Langston.
+This was a large part of the reason that he became the first member of the band to release a solo studio album, Smash Your Head Against the Wall (1971), which featured contributions from Keith Moon, Jerry Shirley of Humble Pie, Vivian Stanshall, Neil Innes and the Who's roadie, Dave "Cyrano" Langston.